lumostone/eth2xk8s/README.md

 1. Set up NFS (Example: [Guide for NFS installation and configuration on Ubuntu](https://ubuntu.com/server/docs/service-nfs)).

-2. Create beacon node and validator data folders with the correct ownership (we use uid 1001 and gid 2000) on NFS.
+2. Create beacon node and validator data folders with the correct ownership (our Helm chart uses uid 1001 and gid 2000 by default) on NFS.

 3. Create the wallet folder on NFS and import validator accounts (Example: [Import your validator accounts into Prysm](https://docs.prylabs.network/docs/mainnet/joining-eth2#step-4-import-your-validator-accounts-into-prysm)).